drachenwald/autobaelfyr/_issues/2023-04/010-court-report.md

 There was no ID court on the Friday night; Their Highnesses sat in Their Majesties’ court and were decorative.

+Their Highnesses
+created Lady Elen Benet their champion of arts and sciences.
+Not the champion of the competitions that were run, but champion in the sense that they have armoured, rapier, and archery champions.

 Children and newcomers were welcomed.

 Yannick of Normandy was named Royal Cartographer.